gboehl/dynare/README.md

 - [Boost libraries](http://www.boost.org), version 1.36 or later (with the filesystem library compiled)
 - [Bison](http://www.gnu.org/software/bison/), version 3.0 or later (only if you get the source through Git)
 - [Flex](http://flex.sourceforge.net/), version 2.5.4 or later (only if you get the source through Git)
-- [Autoconf](http://www.gnu.org/software/autoconf/), version 2.62 or later (only if you get the source through Git) (see [Installing an updated version of Autoconf in your own directory, in GNU/Linux](http://www.dynare.org/DynareWiki/AutoMake))
+- [Autoconf](http://www.gnu.org/software/autoconf/), version 2.62 or later (only if you get the source through Git)
-- [Automake](http://www.gnu.org/software/automake/), version 1.11.2 or later (only if you get the source through Git) (see [Installing an updated version of AutoMake in your own directory, in GNU/Linux](http://www.dynare.org/DynareWiki/AutoMake))
+- [Automake](http://www.gnu.org/software/automake/), version 1.11.2 or later (only if you get the source through Git)
 - An implementation of BLAS and LAPACK: either [ATLAS](http://math-atlas.sourceforge.net/), [OpenBLAS](http://xianyi.github.com/OpenBLAS/), Netlib ([BLAS](http://www.netlib.org/blas/), [LAPACK](http://www.netlib.org/lapack/)) or [MKL](http://software.intel.com/en-us/intel-mkl/) (only if you want to build Dynare++)
 - [MAT File I/O library](http://sourceforge.net/projects/matio/), version 1.5 or later (if you want to compile Markov-Switching code, the estimation DLL, k-order DLL and Dynare++)
 - [SLICOT](http://www.slicot.org) (if you want to compile the Kalman steady state DLL)